bamidev/browser-window/README.md

 ## Future Plans

-At the moment, there is a decent set of functionality available, but if something is lacking, please [submit an issue](https://github.com/bamilab/browser-window/issues), and I'll take a look at it.
+At the moment, there is a decent set of functionality available, but if something is lacking, please [submit an issue](https://github.com/bamilab/browser-window/issues), and I might implement it if it the functionality is common enough.
-There are not a lot of functions exposed in the BrowserWindow object.
-If you need a feature that isn't there, let me know!

-Otherwise, there are some things that are yet to come:
+Otherwise, here are some things that are yet to come:

-* Support for the Microsoft Edge WebView2 framework.
+* Support for the Edge WebView2 framework on Windows.
 * Events
-* Support for Webkit with Cocoa on MacOS.
+* Support for Webkit + Cocoa on MacOS.